jinchenglee/CarND-MPC-Project/README.md

 - Various weights were tried on different categories of cost function elements.
 Final choice is to only accept very small error in CTE and orientation error, and the change/delta in steering angle, as well as its change rate, should also be very very small to make this MPC controller work.
 (Details in code snippet below quoted)

 - Various N and dt values are tried.
-N = 30, 20, 10, with dt
+N = 30, 20, 10, with dt options of 0.05s and 0.1s.
+-- It turns out it doesn't make too much difference when dt=0.1s.
+The more points to calcuate, the slower the solver and since it is a continous iterative optimization, prediction into the future of N*dt = 1 second is good enough, thus N=10.
+-- Dt = 0.05s seems problematic in shape curves at high speed.
+It turned over my vehicle when I set expected speed at 95 mph.
+Dt = 0.1s is a good balance.

+- Speed expectation is set to as high as possible, 95 or 100 mph.

 ## Vehicle Kinematics Model
 Below kinematics model is used: